Before Intravenous Anesthesia Sedation

 - REQUIRED: A responsible adult must accompany you to the office and be ready to drive you home after your recovery period from anesthesia.
-Surgery and recovery times vary so our office policy is that your driver must remain in our lounge area during your surgery and the vehicle that you will take home must remain at our location (no buses, taxis, Ubers, or Lyfts).
+Surgery and recovery times vary, so our office policy is that your driver must remain in our lounge area during your surgery and the vehicle that you will take home must remain at our location (no buses, taxis, Ubers, or Lyfts).
 This is to avoid unnecessarily long wait times for you and to avoid the risk of the numbness wearing off before you can get to the pharmacy to get your pain medications.
-Complimentary coffee, tea, water, and WiFi are available.
+Complimentary WiFi is available.

 - The patient should not drive a vehicle or operate any machinery for 24 hours following the anesthesia experience.
 Arrangements should be made ahead of your surgery date.

 - Brush and floss your teeth when you wake up in the morning to aid in removing unwanted debris and to decrease the bacteria in your mouth prior to surgery.

 - Please wear comfortable clothing with short sleeves and flat shoes.
 If you would like to wear a sweater or jacket please make sure to wear something underneath it so that it can be removed prior to surgery to ensure proper monitoring and access to veins for IV medications.